Presenter(s): Sat Sandhu, Han Tran

 Motors are getting smarter and so are the relays designed to protect them.
 These intelligent relays can now detect problems with pumps, wiring, controls, and power systems as well as motors themselves.
 However, what faults do these relays detect, and how do these devices use the industrial internet to deliver information to the repair technician?
 This on-demand webinar explains what conditions are measured by smart motor protection relays, and clarify what the different outputs, codes, and alarms mean in the context of actual equipment.

 Presenter(s): Steve Pisanelli

 Are your motor bearings in trouble even before you install them?
-This webinar takes a look at the range of risks that can adversely impact the performance of your electric motor bearings, from pre-service damage to poor storage, handling, and lubrication procedures.
+This on-demand webinar takes a look at the range of risks that can adversely impact the performance of your electric motor bearings, from pre-service damage to poor storage, handling, and lubrication procedures.